-IMPORTANT NOTE: All of the PPPM styles can be used with single-precision FFTs by using the compiler switch -DFFT_SINGLE for the FFT_INC setting in your lo-level Makefile.
+All of the PPPM styles can be used with single-precision FFTs by using the compiler switch -DFFT_SINGLE for the FFT_INC setting in your lo-level Makefile.
 This setting also changes some of the PPPM operations (e.g. mapping charge to mesh and interpolating electric fields to particles) to be performed in single precision.
-This option can speed-up long-range calulations, particularly in parallel or on GPUs.
-The use of the -DFFT_SINGLE flag is discussed in this section of the manual.
+This option can speed-up long-range calculations, particularly in parallel or on GPUs.
+The use of the -DFFT_SINGLE flag is discussed on the Build settings doc page.
 MSM does not currently support the -DFFT_SINGLE compiler switch.

-Currently the pressure calculation in MSM is expensive, so calculating the pressure at every timestep or using a fixed pressure simulation with MSM will cause the code to run slower.
+Currently calculation of the full pressure tensor in MSM is expensive.
+Using the kspace_modify pressure/scalar yes command provides a less expensive way to compute the scalar pressure (Pxx + Pyy + Pzz)/3.0.
+The scalar pressure can be used, for example, to run an isotropic barostat.
+If the full pressure tensor is needed, then calculating the pressure at every timestep or using a fixed pressure simulation with MSM will cause the code to run slower.

 The specified accuracy determines the relative RMS error in per-atom forces calculated by the long-range solver.
 It is set as a dimensionless number, relative to the force that two unit point charges (e.g. 2 monovalent ions) exert on each other at a distance of 1 Angstrom.
 This reference value was chosen as representative of the magnitude of electrostatic forces in atomic systems.
 Thus an accuracy value of 1.0e-4 means that the RMS error will be a factor of 10000 smaller than the reference force.